Patch Burn Grazing

 Patch Burn Grazing Effects on Grazing Distribution

 Patch burn grazing attracts cattle to recent burned patches because of the highly palatable regrowth after fire.
-Steers tracked with GPS collars spent 70% of their time in the rently burned patch from April through September while steers in the annually burned pasture had more uniform use of the pasture (West et al. 2016).
-This preferential grazing of the current years burned patch allows the unburned patches rest from grazing until they are burned in 1-2 years.
+Steers tracked with GPS collars spent 70% of their time in the recently burned patch from April through September while steers in the annually burned pasture had more uniform use of the pasture (West et al. 2016).

 Pyric-Herbivory and Hydrological Responses in Tallgrass Prairie